-- Project Governance A governance framework to oversee significant business projects undertaken by CCD. - Risk Committee Responsible for the management and reporting of risk within CCD and for updating the divisional risk register on at least a quarterly basis. - Risk management function Supports the Risk Committee in the identification and management of risks. - Credit Committee Implements credit policy and monitors credit performance. - Field risk A dedicated department involved in the detection of fraud in the field operations of CCD. - Compliance function Responsible for assessing compliance with laws and regulations within CCD. - Hierarchy of field structure Well-established hierarchical structure to manage and control the field workforce of CCD.
+- Project Governance A governance framework to oversee significant business projects undertaken by CCD. - Risk Committee Reports to the CCD Board and into the group RAG and is responsible for the management and reporting of risk within CCD and for updating the divisional risk register on at least a quarterly basis. - Risk management function Supports the Risk Committee in the identification and management of risks. - Credit Committee Implements credit policy and monitors credit performance. - Field risk Responsible for the detection of fraud in the field operations of CCD. - Compliance function Responsible for assessing compliance with laws and regulations within CCD. - Hierarchy of field structure Well-established hierarchical structure to manage and control the field workforce of CCD.

-Vanquis Bank
+Vanguis Bank